ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/02-programming-preliminaries.md

 This example highlights several key features of arrays.

 - First, our pseudocode follows zero-based indexing, meaning the first element is at index 0, the second at index 1, and so on.
-  The last element is located at an index equal to the array’s size minus one.
+  The last element is located at an index equal to the array's size minus one.
 - The size of an array can be accessed using the `size` property.
 - To retrieve an element from an array, we use square bracket notation.
 For instance, `input[2]` retrieves the third element of the input array.
 - Similarly, updating an element follows the same notation: `input[2] = 10` assigns a new value to the third element.